Get insider access

 Compared To Other Monitors

-The Apple Studio Display is a very good 5k monitor for content creators, but you need to use a Mac computer to take full advantage of it.
+The Apple Studio Display is a good 5k monitor for content creators, but you need to use a Mac computer to take full advantage of it.
 It has exceptional accuracy before calibration with its sRGB mode and gets very bright.
 Unfortunately, it isn't versatile for many other uses, as it lacks HDR and falls short in some areas.
 The limited ergonomics are disappointing, and you can only wall-mount it if you get the variant with the VESA mount adapter.
-It's also very expensive, and if you don't mind the lower 4k resolution, you can find other cheaper options, like the Dell U2723QE.
+That said, it's a good choice for what it's meant for, but you can also check out the Dell U2723QE if you don't need all of the extra features and prefer getting something for less.

-Also, see our recommendations for the best monitors for photo editing, the best monitors for MacBook Pro and MacBook Air, and the best monitors for Mac Mini.
+Also, see our recommendations for the best 5k monitors, the best monitors for MacBook Pro and MacBook Air, and the best monitors for Mac Mini.

 Dell U2723QE